UoB-COMSM0166/2026-group-27/README.md

 ## 3.?
 Stakeholders

+Stakeholders are individuals or groups who are involved in, affected by, or able to influence the product.
+They may contribute positively or negatively and are essential to the success of the project.
+Identifying stakeholders ensures that all relevant groups are considered and clarifies who the product is for and how it should be developed to meet their needs (Pirozzi, 2019).
+The onion model was used to identify stakeholders and understand their level of involvement, helping us prioritise the needs of key users during development (Alexander & Robertson, 2004).

 <p align="center">
    <b>Figure ?: </b>
   <i>Onion Model for Lost in Bristol (Alexander & Robertson, 2004).</i> <br>
 <img src= "https://github.com/UoB-COMSM0166/2026-group-27/blob/b0b48e33ac387bd2e73276ba06acaeb4621912e3/readme%20docs/3.%20onion%20model.jpg"
  width="100%">
 </p>

 ## 3.?
 Epics & User Stories